 I’ve been living in Berlin for nearly two years, and this time has been a big exploration for me.
 I got a lot of inspiration and experience back then and later in Hamburg as well, but I’d say it’s more people who really inspire me.
 It’s just simple events, memories of specific locations or days spent with friends or new people I’ve met over the years, and of course all my personal stories and memories linked to Georgia- all this blends together and affects my work as much as I’d claim.

-READYMADE is a unisex jewellery brand that strives to highlight the fact that forms and materials should not be linked to gender norms.
-The main idea of jewellery design follows the principles of Marcel Duchamp’s readymades, which has always been the most inspiring and powerful concept for me.
+READYMADE is a unisex jewelry brand that strives to highlight the fact that forms and materials should not be linked to gender norms.
+The main idea of jewelry design follows the principles of Marcel Duchamp’s readymades, which has always been the most inspiring and powerful concept for me.
 So, by re-contextualising everyday materials and giving them a new life and meaning, we are trying to show through our gender-fluid items that the highly gendered industry needs to change.

 You are currently studying product design in Hamburg.
 How did this decision come about and what is different about this kind of expression than in video and photography?